Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/setup-xm-cloud.md

 ![XM Cloud Projects and Environments](https://sitecorecontenthub.stylelabs.cloud/api/public/content/9deae49bb7f5428285baf2ea374fe1ec?v=40ffa388)

 We will start with a Dev Environment for now, and create the other environments later.
-Let’s get back to project creation!

 Let’s get started!